Preparing for Google Kubernetes Engine application protection

 Backup option Description

-Pre/post scripts Enables you to specify the pre-snapshot and post-snapshot scripts to perform necessary actions before and/or after the snapshot of an application is created.
+Pre/post Scripts Enables you to specify the pre-snapshot and post-snapshot scripts to perform necessary actions before and/or after the snapshot of an application is created.

 Prerequisites